-I was so happy my sister, Kathy, and BIL stopped by not long after the bread came out of the oven.
-I was so happy to share this loaf of bread with them.
+I was so happy my sister Kathy and BIL Dave stopped by not long after the bread came out of the oven.
+I was so delighted to share this loaf of bread with them.
 Mind you, my sister is an amazing cook and baker, so I was very happy that she approved!
 We are going to their house tomorrow and will be bringing a fresh loaf to share with our nephew Gil (who apparently wasn’t very happy he missed out on our little bread snack…sorry Gil).

 So, as I am sitting here writing this blog, I am anticipating the bread I will be sharing with family tomorrow!

 I hope you try this recipe, and if you do, please post a picture and tag me on Instagram @goodeatsbymimi !